DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 CLOUD-BASED APs

-- Cloud-based AP architecture is between autonomous AP and split-MAC ARCHITECTURE
+- Cloud-based AP architecture is between autonomous AP and split-MAC architecture
     - Autonomous APs that are centrally managed in the cloud
 - CISCO MERAKI is a popular cloud-based WI-FI solution
 - The MERAKI dashboard can be used to configure APs, monitor the network, generate performance reports, etc.
-    - MERAKI also tells each AP which CHANNEL to use, what transmit power, etc.
+    - MERAKI also tells each AP which channel to use, what transmit power, etc.
 - However, data traffic is not sent to the cloud.
 It is sent directly to the wired network like when using autonomous APs
     - Only management / control traffic is sent to the cloud